cs231n/cs231n.github.io/linear-classify.md

 [0.5, -1, 0] \rightarrow [e^{0.5}, e^{-1}, e^0] = [1.65, 0.37, 1] \rightarrow [0.55, 0.12, 0.33]
 $$

 where the probabilites are now more diffuse.
 Moreover, in the limit where the weights go towards tiny numbers due to very strong regularization strength \\(\lambda\\), the output probabilities would be near uniform.
-Hence, the probabilities computed by the Softmax classifier are better thought of as confidences where, similar to the SVM, the ordering of the scores is interpretible, but the absolute numbers (or their differences) technically are not.
+Hence, the probabilities computed by the Softmax classifier are better thought of as confidences where, similar to the SVM, the ordering of the scores is interpretable, but the absolute numbers (or their differences) technically are not.

 **In practice, SVM and Softmax are usually comparable.** The performance difference between the SVM and Softmax are usually very small, and different people will have different opinions on which classifier works better.
 Compared to the Softmax classifier, the SVM is a more *local* objective, which could be thought of either as a bug or a feature.
 Consider an example that achieves the scores [10, -2, 3] and where the first class is correct.
 An SVM (e.g. with desired margin of \\(\Delta = 1\\)) will see that the correct class already has a score higher than the margin compared to the other classes and it will compute loss of zero.
 The SVM does not care about the details of the individual scores: if they were instead [10, -100, -100] or [10, 9, 9] the SVM would be indifferent since the margin of 1 is satisfied and hence the loss is zero.
 However, these scenarios are not equivalent to a Softmax classifier, which would accumulate a much higher loss for the scores [10, 9, 9] than for [10, -100, -100].
 In other words, the Softmax classifier is never fully happy with the scores it produces: the correct class could always have a higher probability and the incorrect classes always a lower probability and the loss would always get better.
 However, the SVM is happy once the margins are satisfied and it does not micromanage the exact scores beyond this constraint.
 This can intuitively be thought of as a feature: For example, a car classifier which is likely spending most of its "effort" on the difficult problem of separating cars from trucks should not be influenced by the frog examples, which it already assigns very low scores to, and which likely cluster around a completely different side of the data cloud.